salabim/MySimpleGUI/README.md

         print(f"colour {ansi.red} red {ansi.onred}{ansi.white} red on white {ansi.reset}", file=window.results)
         print(f"still red on white {ansi.reset}{ansi.green} green", file=window.result)

--   ANSI colours are also supported in the initial contents of Multiline and PopupScrolled.
+-   ANSI colours are also supported as the initial contents of Multiline and PopupScrolled.

 -   The following patches make that a MySimpleGUI is less likely to have issues that are just presented to the user (even often without the line in the code where it was generated):